 She’s in the lake with her toddler, splashing and pouring water (with my sand toys).
 Her kid, who clearly has no playmate but mom, squees and jumps.
 My youngest son joins in the play.
 The back of his purple life vest flaps when he walks.
 She starts pouring water with him and digging in the sand with him, alternating with her daughter, who looks through my kid like he’s invisible.
 “I don’t know where your Mommy is,” she says loudly.

-I heave myself up out of the tree’s shade and bravely traverse the 50 feet between my blanket and the waterline.
+I heave myself up out of the tree’s shade and bravely traverse the few feet between my blanket and the waterline.
 The sun is blasting.
 I’m winter-pale and sunscreen-less.
-I sit by the lake and begin playing with my son, who’s thrilled to have someone to dump sand on.
+I sit by the lake and begin playing with my son (who I had been watching attentively, but not playing with), who’s thrilled to have someone to dump sand on.
 I had planned a relaxing day by the lake.
 Now I’m going to burn while I pour water into buckets and get sand up my ass crack.

 You’re still here, helicopter mom, still ruining it for the rest of us.
 Maybe you come to the lake to play with your kid, who’s wearing a life vest and clearly in no danger.
 I don’t.
 I come to the lake to sit in the shade and watch my sons catch minnows, build sand castles, and bob in the water under the power of life vests.
 When I do venture down to cool off, I sit in the shallows, skip a few rocks, and go back to my blanket.
 You could come back with me, eat watermelon, and drink sweet tea.
 Your kids will be fine.
 I promise.
 We don’t need to play with them.